 There is an underlying healing power of art.

 A piece of art has the ability to evoke powerful emotions within a given space.
-Terri creates glass art paintings to enrich an environment and to have an immediate impact of the emotional wellbeing of others – she wants her art to be a part of the healing process.
+Terri creates glass art paintings to enrich an environment and to have an immediate impact on the emotional wellbeing of others—she wants her art to inspire hope and be a part of the healing process.

 Her work is an invitation to the viewer, to stop and take a breath, if only for a moment.